m-krebs/qrgen/README.md

 Not more, not less.
 Great!

 ### Motivation
 Most of the QR-Code generators I used, were kinda overloaded with text and things I didn't like.
-That's why I created this most minimal QRCode-generator.
+That's why I created this minimal QRCode-generator.

 ![snippet](https://user-images.githubusercontent.com/80811771/233408157-fd2790d8-ad70-4414-8662-a2f91ff87521.PNG)